Luckysandwich7/Maze_Game/README.md

 - `python maze.py 20` (square maze 20x20)

 Contributors:
-Ryan Alvord -
+Ryan Alvord - Created and setup the code
-Innocent Hove -
-Davi Vale -
+Innocent Hove - seperated the code into class files Davi Vale - reviewed and added comments and adjusted text for better functionality

 Example (don't worry, the lines look solid on the command line):